cindustriesio/lonewolf_scripts/README.md

 # lonewolf_scripts :wolf:

-These scripts are stand alone and are designed to be that way.
+Proxmox scripts designed to be ran as a standalone script.
+Just run and done.
-They are made for Proxmox!
+You can run the app install scripts as standlone as well.
+Keep reading to learn more!

-They are open and available for review, everything is as simple as they need to be to run successfully.
+The scripts are open and available for review, everything is as simple as they need to be.
 I try to make comments on every section within a code block, in order to make it easier to follow for less technical users.
+These are very much in early development, and I am not responsible for anything breaking.
+Use at your own risk!

 ## Basic Run Commands
 Run LXC or VM Creation with: ```bash -c "$(wget -qLO - https://lonewolfscripts.com)"```

 Run Install scripts alone with: ```wget -qO- "https://lonewolfscripts.com" | bash -s -- <LXC_ID>```

-These are very much in early development, and I am not responsible for anything breaking.
-Use at your own risk!

 ## Currently Available: